techiescamp/kubernetes-learning-path/README.md

 - [Kubernetes Architecture Explained](https://devopscube.com/kubernetes-architecture-explained/) <sup>Blog</sup>

-# Learn to Setup Kubernetes Cluster
+# Learn Kubernetes Cluster Setup & Administration

 As DevOps engineers, gaining a thorough understanding of each component and cluster configuration is crucial to work in production environments.
 Though there are various methods for deploying a Kubernetes cluster, it is advisable to learn how to set up multi-node clusters from scratch.
 This allows you to gain knowledge on concepts such as High Availability, Scaling, and Networking, and simulates a real-world project.